seyeint/plethora_website/content/Finance/liquidity.md

 <br>

-<small> I'm not an expert in the topic, this is just my understanding from reading and looking at different content throughout the years.
+<small> This is not the field of my expertise, this is just my understanding from reading different content and experiencing certain events throughout the years.
 I do prefer building algorithms but one needs to try and develop a mental model of the macro side.